Finding the Best Places to Retire Since 2006!

 Retire in Sonoma, California?

-Overview: Forty five miles north of San Francisco, beautiful, upscale Sonoma is in the heart of California's wine country, tucked amid a landscape of rolling hills, farmland and vineyards.
-It grew up around a 1823 Spanish mission, giving it a Colonial ambiance that still lingers today.
+Forty five miles north of San Francisco, beautiful, seductive Sonoma is in the heart of California's wine country, tucked amid a landscape of bluffs, hills, farmland and vineyards.
+It grew up in the shadow of a 1823 Spanish mission, giving it a Colonial ambiance that still lingers today.

 The town is laid out around a plaza lined with faithfully maintained stone and adobe buildings from Sonoma's early days.
-Still the center of community life, the plaza is home to more than 40 stylish shops and 30 top-notch restaurants.
-Two wineries with tasting rooms are in town and open every day.
+Still the center of community life, the plaza is home to more than 40 stylish shops and more than 30 top-notch restaurants.
+A handful of wineries with tasting rooms are in town and open every day.
 Another 400 or so wineries are in the surrounding valley.
 There are wine tours, wine festivals, wine charity events, wine weekends and more.
-Breweries are also well represented.
+Breweries also have a home here.
 The Sonoma Valley Museum of Art has a wide range of contemporary showings, and the Sonoma County Museum, located in an old post office, is known for its offbeat exhibits.
 Residents enjoy dozens of art galleries, three theater groups, two botanical gardens, fun festivals, gourmet markets, art shows and the well attended Sonoma International Film Festival.

 Exquisite homes, including Victorian farmhouses, white washed Mediterraneans and wood-sided contemporaries, are easy to find, but there are also modest manufactured homes and classic mid-century ranch ramblers.